 The term vaginal rejuvenation refers to many different types of procedures involving the female genitalia.
 It is common for the anatomy of the female genitalia to change over time, whether it’s after having children or aging.
 Additionally, it is common for women to simply be self-conscious of the way their genitals look.
 There are procedures that can improve virtually every part of the female genitalia.

 Our experienced healthcare team will help determine the right procedure to best fit your needs.

 Meet our Plastic and Reconstructive Surgeon

-Paul Critelli, MD, is a plastic and reconstructive surgeon who performs both cosmetic and reconstructive procedures of the face, body and hands.
+Paul Critelli, MD, is a board-certified plastic and reconstructive surgeon who performs both cosmetic and reconstructive procedures of the face, body and hands.
 He believes communication is the key to a good doctor-patient relationship and encourages the patient’s participation in his or her care.
 “I enjoy doing cases that make an impact in the quality of people’s lives.
 Whether it be restoring a patient’s image after breast cancer or building a patient’s self-confidence with body contouring.”